 1: After a

 two-day respite in which they scored 18 runs in two games at

 --The loss for LHP Trever Miller

 was his first as a Cardinal.
-He walked Colorado 1B Todd Helton to open the ninth and
+He walked

-Cardinals' record in the first 55 games LF Matt Holliday played for
+BY THE NUMBERS: 37-18 -- Cardinals' record in the first 55 games LF Matt Holliday played for them.

-feel the progress I'm making is pretty darn good." -- RHP John Smoltz, after his sixth of six straight good starts for the Cardinals.
+QUOTE TO NOTE: "I nit-pick.
+But I feel the progress I'm making is pretty darn good." -- RHP John Smoltz, after his sixth of six straight good starts for the Cardinals.

 --1B Albert Pujols injured his

 left foot while running to first base on a hit in the eighth but stayed in the